 The term "promoter" means the person primarily responsible for organizing, promoting, and producing a professional boxing match.
 The term "promoter" does not include a hotel, casino, resort, or other commercial establishment hosting or sponsoring a professional boxing match unless-

-- (A) the hotel, casino, resort, or other commercial establishment is primarily responsible for organizing, promoting, and producing the match; and - (B) there is no other person primarily responsible for organizing, promoting, and producing the match.
+- (A) the hotel, casino, resort, or other commercial establishment is primarily responsible for organizing, promoting, and producing the match; and - person primarily responsible for organizing, promoting, and producing the match.